adon-cloudcannon/landing-page-test/src/collections/posts/2021-03-04-jekyll-vs--hugo---choosing-the-right-tool-for-the-job.md

 Jekyll was created to simplify website hosting and infrastructure management, mostly by getting rid of it.
 It replaced the need for a database with files that can be put under version control.
 These may seem like the most basic precepts of Jamstack, because they are, but remember that the term “Jamstack” itself was born years after Jekyll.
 It truly was a small revolution back in 2008.

-Besides its revolutionary ideas, Jekyll was made extremely popular by [GitHub Pages](https://pages.github.com/){: target="_blank" rel="noopener"}.
+Besides its revolutionary ideas, Jekyll was made extremely popular by [GitHub Pages](https://pages.github.com/).
 The creator of Jekyll happens to be one of GitHub’s co-founders and from version 0.12.1 to 3.6.0 the lead developer was Parker Moore, a software engineer at GitHub.
 Having GitHub’s seal of approval is always helpful for a software project.
 GitHub Pages certainly gave a huge boost to Jekyll and the concept of static site generation in general.

 Right from the beginning, Jekyll was presented as a blogging solution.
 Its tagline reads: “Jekyll is a blog-aware static site generator in Ruby”.